salvorusso/e-commerce-orders/README.md

   }
 ```

-* When this message is consumed, it is verified that the triple orderId, userId, amountPaid exists.
+- When this message is consumed, it is verified that the triple orderId, userId, amountPaid exists.
 If it exists, the order status is set to _Paid_ and the same message is forwarded on the topics _notifications_ , _invoicing_.
+Otherwise, the order status is set to _Abort_ , and the message is forwarded on the topic _logging_ whit _key = order_paid_validation_failure_ , and one of the     following _extraArgs_ :
+  - Order not found: ` extraArgs: {error: "ORDER_NOT_FOUND"} `
+  - Wrong amount paid: ` extraArgs: {error: "WRONG_AMOUNT_PAID"} `
 ```
 key = order_paid
 value = {